 110 lb cardstock is almost twice the weight of 65 lb cardstock, with 130 lb cardstock being the heaviest (as far as I know) so if you want the heavier of the two, go for the 110 lb cardstock instead of the 65 lb cardstock.
 So 500 sheets of 65 lb cardstock weigh 65 pounds, while 110 lb cardstock has 500 sheets weighing in at 110 pounds.
 That’s quite a difference.

 If you think you’ll be ordering 500 sheets of anything, think about how heavy an entire reem of 110 lb cardstock will weigh.
 More than likely if you have a heavier weight on the paper, your shipping cost will also go up.
-So take this into consideration when deciding which cardstock to use in your project.
+So consider this when deciding which cardstock to use in your project.

 If you want to figure out how to go from points to inches, you’ll want to divide the length by 72.

 So here’s the formula: 12pt cardstock divided by 72 equals .167 inches.

 Now, How Do You Convert Inches To Points?

 How To Use A Point To Inches Converter